 General Manager

 The general manager is the one running the entire show.
 From making hiring decisions to handling budgets and making sure the store hits its monthly goals, it’s all on their shoulders.
 This isn’t a job you usually jump into.
 You’ll likely work your way up or bring solid management experience to the table.
 You’ll also be representing the brand, keeping employee morale high, and dealing with any big issues that come up.
-This role pays the most at the store level and includes bonuses, benefits, and a big say in how things operate.
-If you’re someone who’s down to take responsibility and guide a team, this one hits different.

 Corporate Roles (Marketing, HR, Training)